pponali/youtube-content-monetization-framework/README_AGENTIC.md

 1. **Video Analysis Agent**: Analyzes YouTube videos to extract metadata, transcripts, and key concepts.
 2. **Repository Agent**: Detects and analyzes GitHub repositories mentioned in the videos.
 3. **Application Building Agent**: Sets up and runs applications from the analyzed repositories.
+4. **Trend Analysis Agent**: Analyzes technology trends, market opportunities, and content popularity.
-4. **Monetization Agent**: Develops ethical and legal monetization strategies based on the video and repository analyses.
+5. **Monetization Agent**: Develops ethical and legal monetization strategies based on the video, repository, and trend analyses.

 These agents are orchestrated by the **Agent Orchestrator**, which manages the workflow and ensures seamless coordination between agents.